lucapette/website/content/writing/writing-integration-tests-for-a-go-cli-application.md

   corresponding golden file.

-It's a good practice to use a command line flag to automatically update the golden file when the specified behavior changes:
+It's a good practice to use a command line flag to automatically update the golden file when the specified behaviour changes:

 ```sh
 go test integration/cli_test.go -update